-At its heyday, Quinnimont had a population of over 500 residents.
-The town had a railroad station that had two passenger trains with daily commutes to Beckley and one up Laurel Creek to Layland.
-The town boasted a general store, post office, baseball field, hotel, jail, and railroad boarding houses.
-Due to the segregation of the black and white communities, there were two churches and two schools.
-Later a roadside park was built along with a service station, diner, coal loading facility and a coal tipple.
+At its peak, Quinnimont had a population of over 500 residents.
+The town had a railroad station with two daily passenger trains.
+These trains offered commutes to the town of Beckley and the town of Layland near Laurel Creek.
+Like many towns, Quinnimont had a general store, post office, and hotel.
+There was also a baseball field for local mining teams, a jail, and railroad boarding houses.
+In the later years, the town built a roadside park along with a service station and diner.
+The mine also added a coal loading facility and coal tipple to help with mining operations.

 Segregation was an unfortunate reality in the New River Gorge communities.
 Mining companies used this practice to prevent unionization efforts.
 They segregated houses between racial and ethnic groups.
 Welsh and English from Irish, Italians from Polish, and Blacks from Whites.
 Quinnimont also practiced segregation and had two churches and two schools.
 White residents used one church and school and black residents used the others.
 Despite these attempts at segregation in the towns, the mines were not segregated.
 Miners depended on each other for safety no matter the skin color or background.
 Breakthroughs against segregation and for unionization were happening in the mines.
 As one miner said, “We are all black at the end of the day when we come out of that hell hole.”

 During the peak of the coal mining industry, there was a coal town every half mile along the gorge.
 But by the 1950s, most of the mines closed and the people living in the mine towns left.
 These abandoned towns fell into decay and disappeared into the forest.
 But Quinninmont lives on as an active community because of its connection to the road and rails.